Australia court paves way for Google 'underworld' defamation case - Journal du Cameroun

 At least some search results for Trkulja “had the capacity to convey… that the appellant was somehow associated with the Melbourne criminal underworld”, the court said.

-Google has denied the claims, saying it had innocently disseminated material published by others.
+Google has denied Trkulja’s allegations, saying it had innocently disseminated material published by others.

+“We will continue to defend the claim,” a Google spokesperson said Wednesday, declining to comment further as the case was ongoing.

 In the 2012 decision, a jury ruled Google had failed to act when Trkulja’s lawyers wrote to them demanding action over the “grossly defamatory” content.